Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 What Triggers Force-Placed Insurance?

-Lenders typically monitor your insurance status through renewal notices sent from your insurer.
+Lenders typically monitor your insurance status through renewal notices sent from your insurer, and many now use real-time electronic tracking services.
 Any of the following situations can trigger force-placed coverage being added to your loan:

 Trigger Description